xavxyz/vulcan-forms-upload/README.md

     preload: true, // ⚠️ will preload the field for the current user!
     form: {
       options: {
-        preset: Telescope.settings.get('cloudinaryPresets').avatar // this setting refers to the transformation you want to apply to the image
+        preset: getSetting('cloudinaryPresets').avatar // this setting refers to the transformation you want to apply to the image
       },
     }
   }